Architecture in Buenos Aires: The Most Beautiful Places to Visit

 Location: Avenida Córdoba 550, Buenos Aires

-While the arcade mostly is famous for its viewpoint on the 16th floor with an amazing 360-view over Buenos Aires, the building itself is also an example of some of Buenos Aires’ amazing architecture.
+While the arcade mostly is famous for its viewpoint on the 16th floor with an amazing 360-view over Buenos Aires, the building itself is also an example of some of the amazing architecture in Buenos Aires.

 Location: Florida 165, Buenos Aires

-The Ateneo Grand Splendid Bookstore is a must-see no matter what when you visit Buenos Aires.
+The Ateneo Grand Splendid Bookstore is a must-see in Buenos Aires.
 However, if you are into architecture and history, then it is an even bigger must-see.

 This gorgeous bookstore is a former theater and cinema with the most beautiful interior with painted ceilings and gold decorations.
 When you walk in the door, it’s like stepping into a glorious Argentine past of tango and economic prosperity.